fin-hypergrid/core/src/jsdoc/tutorials/cell-editors.md

 });
 ```

-**NOTE:** There is no preset grid default for `editor`.
+**NOTE:** There is no preset grid default for `editor` so if you make an explicit declaration (above) and you don't make a programmatic assignment (below), the cell will not be editable.

-Programmatically, by overriding the declared assignment at render time:
+**Programmatic cell editor assignment.** Override the declared assignment at render time by overriding `dataModel.getCellEditorAt`:

 ```javascript
 dataModel.getCellEditorAt = function(columnIndex, rowIndex, declaredEditorName, options) {